Lake District Wild Swimming

 To get there, park near Thirlmere Community Hall and walk up Stanah Lane.
 The pool is about 40 minutes walking distance from here.

-Further information on the best wild swimming click here: https://www.swimthelakes.co.uk/
+For further information on the best wild swimming, click here: https://www.swimthelakes.co.uk/